Some questions frequently asked about the Sir Simon Milton Westminster UTC

-What involvement will these companies have once the UTC is open?
+What involvement do these companies have now the UTC is open?

-Each partner company will provide a series of Employer Business Challenges each year to provide real work-life examples of projects underway in the Transport Engineering, Property Development, and Construction Development and Management industries.
-Typically, each company will provide three projects each year lasting between six to eight weeks each.
+Each partner company provides a series of Employer Business Challenges each year to provide real work-life examples of projects underway in the Transport Engineering, Property Development, and Construction Development and Management industries.
+Typically, each company provides three projects each year lasting between six to eight weeks each.
 For students aged 14 and 15 these projects will be aligned with their exam studies in Engineering and Construction and the Built Environment, which will help students to make links between theory and practice, learning by doing.

-What will be the catchment area for Sir Simon Milton Westminster UTC?
+What is the catchment area for Sir Simon Milton Westminster UTC?